wk642/endangered-animals/README.md

 ## SPIKE DOC <a name="spike"></a>
 - [ ] readme table style does not work on github
 - [ ] does psql database come with automatic timestamps already
+- [ ] why does name not show for dsplay by health

 <style>
   table{